Magically Binding Contract

 just don't cut it.
 Part of the reason for this is because it's usually pretty vague what kind of government most fantasy cultures use, so nobody really knows how contracts would work anyway.
 Besides, we have contracts in Real Life

-Where a normal contract is bound by the rule of law, this contract is bound by the rule of magic.
+Where a normal contract is bound by regular laws, this one is bound by the laws of magic.
 Rather than being enforced by threat of punishment by a lawful governing body, this contract is simply physically impossible to break.
 Sometimes it is implied that the magic punishment for breaking a clause is somehow contingent on the permission being given by the one who signed the contract.

 Really, the easier